FarmBot-Docs/farmbot-genesis/v1.1/FarmBot-Genesis-V1.1/intro/past-versions.md

 ---
 title: "Past Versions"
 slug: "past-versions"
-excerpt: "Abbreviated descriptions of what changed from version to version of FarmBot Genesis"
+description: "Abbreviated descriptions of what changed from version to version of FarmBot Genesis"
 ---

 * toc